Laven Crypto Roundtable 04/02/2020

 The discussion on this point shifted to whether auditors were really up to speed on the digital asset space.
 The consensus around the table was that auditors were behind the curve on digital assets, but now seem to be investing more time and effort.
 The feeling around the table was that of all the big auditors KPMG were the most up to speed on the digital asset space.
 Many around the table felt that with more time and education auditors would improve and standards would emerge in the space.

-Transparency and the lack of clear standards
+Do Cryptofunds have transparency and the lack of clear standards?

 The issue of transparency from service providers was raised by several around the table.
 There was a lack of due diligence in the space, making it difficult for investors to have a clear picture of the risk and reward profile of potential investments.
 It is clear that many new entrants to the space are very unclear on what information needs to be disclosed to investors.